Gospel of John Reading Plan

 Mary makes her way to the tomb… sobbing, solitary, silent.
 She is struck by a sudden rush of surprise and horror as she finds the tomb open and Jesus’ body missing.
 She races back to the disciples- her broken heart crushed yet pounding in her chest.
 Three of them race back to the tomb to find the grave clothes scattered on the cold, stone slab.
 The men investigate then leave and she is alone again.
 Her head swimming and her stomach nauseous, “Where have they taken him?”
 She imagines all the ways they might be further desecrating Jesus’ body.
 She looks inside again hoping to wake from this nightmare.
 Her eyes, now swollen from dust and salty tears are now almost blinded by the brightness of the angels’ appearance.
 They try to speak to her but she turns away only to encounter someone else.
 Overcome by anguish, she begs him hysterically for the location of Jesus’ body.

-Then, through the terror and the pain she hears her name… Mary.
-In that exquisite moment all is instantly peace.
+Then, through the terror and the pain, she hears her name… Mary.
+In that exquisite moment, all is instant peace.
 Her eyes open to behold her beloved Savior.
 She reaches for him as she collapses to the soft, dark earth.
 He gives her a message, the most beautiful and hopeful message every given.
 She rises and runs again to the other disciples, this time alive with joy.

 Now is a good time to remember that the grace given to us by God to become contemplative comes to us at great cost–namely, Christ’s sacrifice for the sins of the world.
 We are redeemed and made “response-able” (contemplative) because on the Cross, Jesus re-opened the way to God which original sin had closed.
 That’s the main reason why contemplatives are among the most humble people in the world.
 We can never take credit for our spirituality.
 Life is Gift.
 Jesus has accomplished what we never could.
 We must never separate our attentiveness to God from the atonement.
 Through Christ our “sight” has been restored, our “hearing” repaired, and our spirits returned to the condition where deep communion with God is possible. – Steve Harper